- Tullin ohjeet

 Additional procedure

-Select the additional procedure from the dropdown menu.
-Click the button “+Add”, and the selected additional procedure will be displayed on the right side of the button.
-Goods may have more than one additional procedure.
-If there is no additional procedure in the declaration, select “999 no additional procedure” and confirm it by clicking “+Add”.
-You can remove an additional procedure by clicking the button “Remove” next to the procedure.
+Goods may have one or more than one additional procedure.
+If there is no additional procedure in the declaration, select “999 – No additional procedure”.
+You can remove an additional procedure by clicking on the button “Remove” next to the procedure.

 Origin country

-Provide the country code of the country of origin of the goods according to the general rules of origin.
-The country of origin and the commodity code influence what restrictions to provide.
+Select the country code for the country of origin of the goods according to the general rules of origin.
+What restrictions to provide depends on the country of origin and the commodity code.
 If you do not know the country of origin, provide the country of dispatch.
 You can find the code for the country of origin from the dropdown menu by typing the beginning of the country name or code in the field or by using the search function, which will open a dropdown list.

 Unique consignment reference (UCR)

-If the consignor has issued a UCR (Unique Consignment Reference), which remains the same throughout the supply chain, provide it under “Unique consignment reference (UCR)”.
-The UCR can be a WCO (ISO 15459) code or an equivalent.
+This field can usually be left blank.
+Complete the field only if the consignor has issued a UCR (Unique Consignment Reference), which remains the same throughout the supply chain.
+It can be a WCO (ISO 15459) code or some other similar code.

 Commodity code